stackrox/collector/ansible/README.md

 #### create-vm

-This role allows a playbook to create a VM on GCP.
-It is expected to run on a host that has the GCP SDK available (which is normally localhost)
+This role allows a playbook to create a VM on GCP or IBM Cloud (for IBM Z VMs).
+It is expected to run on a host that has the GCP SDK or IBM Cloud ansible collection available (which is normally localhost).

 See [create-all-vms](./roles/create-all-vms/tasks/main.yml) for an example of how it's used.

+Note that, for IBM Z VMs, the VM creation process utilizes some pre-created resources on IBM Cloud, such as [VPC](https://cloud.ibm.com/docs/vpc), [Resource Group](https://cloud.ibm.com/docs/account?topic=account-rgs&interface=ui), ssh-key pair, subnet, images.
+Once a VM is created, a [Floating IP](https://cloud.ibm.com/docs/vpc?topic=vpc-fip-about) will be created and assigned to the VM for public access.

 #### create-all-vms